phcode-dev/phoenix/docs/generatedApiDocs/features/SelectionViewManager-API.md

 ### removeSelectionViewProvider

-Removes a registered code hint provider.
+Removes a registered SelectionView provider.
 The API takes the same arguments as `registerSelectionViewProvider`.

 ```js
 // syntax